zlab-purdue/ds-upgrade/README.md

 # ds-upgrade

-Artifacts for SOSP'21 paper - Understanding and Detecting Software Upgrade Failures in Distributed Systems.
+This is a reference repository to artifacts for SOSP'21 paper - Understanding and Detecting Software Upgrade Failures in Distributed Systems.

 # Artifacts